Alsace–Lorraine: Flags

 The flag used officially in the Imperial Territory was the black-white-red flag of the German Empire.
 A modified imperial service flag of the Foreign Office was adopted on 29 December 1892 for use at state institutions in Alsace–Lorraine.
 It was the imperial tri-colour with the imperial eagle in the centre and the crowned escutcheon of Alsace–Lorraine in the upper left corner.

 On 25 June 1912, the parliament of the Imperial Territory unanimously approved the proposal for a state flag consisting of the red and white striped flag of Alsace bearing a yellow Lorraine cross in the upper left corner.
 The decision to adopt the flag was never implemented by government authorities in Berlin.
 The flag was often raised privately and on semi-official occasions.
 It was not welcomed by German authorities and the military but was tolerated in part even in wartime.
-It was also used as the flag of the independent Republic of Alsace–Lorraine of 12 November 1918 to 21 November 1918.

 Unofficially, the traditional red and white territorial flag was popular in Alsace and was often used decoratively and as a postcard motif.
 It was also sometimes taken as a sign of protest against the German annexation.